-Charlottesville’s other key sight is Jefferson’s home, Monticello (434/984-9800, tours daily, $25 adults)—the domed building that fills the back of the nickel coin—well signed off I-64, exit 121.
+Charlottesville’s other key sight is Jefferson’s home, Monticello (434/984-9800, tours daily, $29 adults)—the domed building that fills the back of the nickel coin—well signed off I-64 exit 121.
 Recently restored and open for tours, Monticello embodies the many different traits of this multifaceted man.
-The house was designed and built by Jefferson over a period of 40 years (1769-1809) and holds various gadgets he invented—including a double-pen device that made a copy of everything he wrote—and odd things he collected over the years, from elk antlers to recipes for home-brewed beer.
+The house was designed and built by Jefferson over a period of 40 years (1769-1809) and holds various gadgets he invented—including a double-pen device that made a copy of everything he wrote—and odd things he collected over the years like elk antlers sent to him by Lewis & Clark.
 Jefferson died here at Monticello on July 4, 1826, and the grounds, which in Jefferson’s time formed an extensive plantation worked by slaves, hold his mortal remains in a simple tomb beyond the vegetable gardens.

-Down in the valley below Monticello, Michie Tavern (434/977-1234, daily, $6 adults) is a touristy but interesting inn that opened in 1784 and was moved to the present site in the 1920s.
-Admission includes a tour of the parlors, bars, and upstairs rooms, as well as a dairy and a gristmill.
-Michie Tavern is also a restaurant serving “Olde Worlde foode” for the bus-tour hordes, at around $18 a head (plus dessert!) for a “colonial buffet” lunch.
-(Just so you know, Michie is pronounced “MICK-ee,” as in Mantle.)
+Down in the valley below Monticello, Michie Tavern (434/977-1234, daily, tour $6 adults) is a touristy but interesting inn that opened in 1784 and was moved to the present site in the 1920s.
+Admission includes a tour of the parlors, bars, and upstairs rooms.
+Michie Tavern is also a restaurant serving “Old World food” for the bus-tour hordes, at around $19 a head (plus dessert!) for a “colonial buffet” lunch.
+(Just so you know, Michie is pronounced “MICK-ee.”)

 Like most college towns, Charlottesville provides a broad range of good places to eat, including bare-bones cafés like the White Spot (1407 University Ave., 434/295-9899), right across from campus.
-This is the place to satisfy those midnight cravings for a cheeseburger with a fried egg on top, known here as a Gus Burger.
+This is the place to satisfy cravings for a cheeseburger with a fried egg on top, known here as a Gus Burger.
 On the downtown mall, a stretch of Main Street successfully pedestrianized in the 1970s by architect Lawrence Halprin, you’ll find places like Bizou (119 W. Main St., 434/977-1818), serving upscale diner food.
-There’s more great food along with live music at Miller’s Downtown (109 W. Main St., 434/971-8511), where alt-rock pop star Dave Matthews used to tend bar.
-For great barbecued ribs and chicken, head a mile or so east of the UVA campus to Jinx’s Pit Stop (1307 E. Market St., 434/293-6904).
+There’s more great food, along with live music, next door at Miller’s Downtown (109 W. Main St., 434/971-8511).